BrianLitwin/MDNJavaScriptNotes/html.md

 and is used to describe the page when you bookmark/favorite it.
 * `<body></body>` This contains all the content that you want to show to web users when they visit your page, whether that's text, images, videos, games, playable audio tracks, or whatever else.

+Questions:
+What is HTML?
+it is a markup language used to tell your browser how to structure the web pages you visit

+HTML consists of...
+HTML consists of a series of elements, which you use to enclose, wrap, or mark up different parts of the content to make it appear or act a certain way.